UNC Football Bowl Projections: Odds For Tar Heels’ 2025-26 Bowl Game

 Loss, 41-27 vs. Texas A&M

-As stated above, North Carolina’s recent bowl game history has been anything but pretty, with five straight postseason contests ending in defeat since 2020, with a total score of 164-99 in those contests, with only one of the five being decided by less than 10 points (that being a 28-27 loss to Oregon in the 2022 Holiday Bowl).
+North Carolina’s recent bowl game history has been anything but pretty, with five straight postseason losses since 2020, by a combined score of 164-99.
+Only one was decided by less than 10 points (that being a 28-27 loss to Oregon in the 2022 Holiday Bowl).

 Author